Eurozone growth soars record 12.7% but fears grow for winter

 Transport company FlixMobility said it was temporarily halting its Flixbus service in Germany, Austria and Switzerland and FlixTrain service in Germany starting from Tuesday, saying that the government has asked people to limit travel as much as possible.
 The company said that FlixBus hoped to resume in time for the holidays; FlixTrain plans to resume “once the situation around corona improves in 2021,” a company spokeswoman said in an email.

-Lagarde indicated that the ECB was working on a new package of possible stimulus measures to be discussed at the bank’s Dec.
+ECB head Lagarde indicated that the central bank was working on a new package of possible stimulus measures to be discussed at the bank’s Dec.
 10 meeting and said there was “little doubt” that it would be implemented, given deteriorating conditions.
 The ECB did not adjust its stimulus efforts on Thursday; it is already pumping 1.35 trillion euros ($1.58 trillion) in newly printed money into the economy through regular bond purchases, a step aimed at keeping affordable credit flowing to businesses.

 The jobless rate in the 19 countries that use the euro was steady at 8.3% in September compared to August.
 The rise in unemployment has been held down by government support programs that pay most of workers’ salaries if they are put on short hours or no hours instead of being laid off.